tuetschek/qsubmit/README.md

 qsubmit -h
 ```

-The general idea for executing a job is this:
+The basic command for executing a job is this:
 ```
 qsubmit [modifiers] [-n job-name] [resources] command
 ```